tanepiper/svelte-formula/packages/docs-site/docs/groups/data.md

 sidebar_label: Data API
 ---

-Any group created with `beaker` returns an instance of the Beaker stores.
-The names are the same as the [Formula store](../stores/stores.md) but return an Array of form data as rows, except `isFormReady` and `isFormValid` which are for the entire group and still a single value.
+Like Formula, `beaker` returns an instance of the Beaker stores which are have the same name as the [Formula store](../stores/stores.md), but container Array of form data as rows.
+The exceptions are `isFormReady` and `isFormValid` which are for the entire group and still a single value.

+It also contains some additional properties and methods.
+The methods listed below allow for data to be added or removed from the groups `formValue` store - this store can also be used with a `{#each}` block to render the rows in the template.

 ## `init`

-It's possible to pass initial data into the form group using the `init` - this should be an array of the items to display with keys matching the form field `name` (the exception is [radio fields](./groups.md)).
+Pass initial data into the form group - this will the form store data with the current items to render.
+Each key and value should match the fields in the group template (the exception is [radio fields](./groups.md) which should be based on the `data-beaker-key` attribute passed).

 ```svelte